rickyzhou0419-byte/AI-Culture-Lab/01-story-snake/README.md

 ## Working principles

 1. The game loop must be enjoyable before educational value is added.
-2. AI must change the experience in a way fixed rules cannot easily reproduce.
+2. AI must change the experience in a way fixed rules cannot easily reproduce. *(Aspirational for the series as a whole; v1 does not yet meet this for its core loop — see Current scope above.
+Revisit at Tier 3 in a future version.)*
 3. Cultural facts and representations require human curation.
-4. Children’s language ability must be treated as variable, not assumed.
+4. Children's language ability must be treated as variable, not assumed.
 5. The prototype should collect no child data it does not need.

 ## About AI Culture Lab